Where's the Water?

 The table below shows estimates of where Earth's water is.
 Do the math with a calculator, or download this spreadsheet file (Excel 2007 (.xlsx) 11kB Aug6 18) and use it to answer the following questions.

 Stop and Calculate1.
 What percentage of the world's water is fresh?

 2. Of Earth's total volume of fresh water, what percentage is frozen?

-3. How much of the world's fresh water is on its surface?
+3. How much of the world's fresh water is in liquid form on its surface?

 4. Which of the five water sources in the chart is readily available for human use?